-MN Community Measurement’s work focuses on producing trusted data, collaborating to add value, transparent reporting, and innovating to reduce burden.
-We are excited to unveil our new logo, a revised mission statement, and refreshed commitments to the community that reflect the evolution of our efforts.
+MN Community Measurement’s work focuses on producing trusted data, collaborating to add value, transparent reporting, and innovating to provide meaningful and actionable data that drives improvement.
+We are excited to unveil a revised mission statement, refreshed commitments to the community, and a new logo that reflect the evolution of our efforts.

-Our revised mission statement speaks to the power and impact of the initiatives that are core to our organization:
+Our revised mission statement speaks to the power and impact of the initiatives that are core to our work: